Why “Good Content” Doesn’t Turn Into Pipeline

 You already know more content isn’t the answer.

-It’s just easy to forget when everything around you is set up to keep the machine moving.
-There’s a colour-coded content calendar, and everyone can see what’s going out next week, the week after that, and the week after that.
+It’s just easy to forget when everything around you is set up to keep the marketing machine moving.
+There’s a colour-coded calendar, and everyone can see what’s going out next week, the week after that, and the week after that.
 It feels organized, and it looks productive.

 Systems like this do matter, especially as things scale.
 Anyone who’s ever worked with me knows I love spreadsheets.
 But if a workflow stands in for your strategy, and no one stops to question it, you can stay busy for a long time churning out blog posts without getting any closer to the outcome the business cares about.